Toroidal compactifications of the moduli spaces of Drinfeld modules: Introduction

 \end{sbpara}

 \begin{sbpara} Let $S$ be a scheme with a saturated log structure $M_S$.
-For a line bundle $\cL$ on $S$, we define a sheaf $\overline{\cL}$ on the \'etale site of $S$ which contains $\cL$ as a subsheaf.
+For a line bundle $\cL$ on $S$, we define a sheaf $\overline{\cL}\supset \cL$ on the \'etale site of $S$.
 Put succinctly, $\overline{\cL}$ is an enlargement of $\cL$ allowing poles which belong to the log structure of $S$.
 It plays a role here because torsion points of generalized Drinfeld modules have poles.
-Define